 Trial Design and Oversight

 SCORPIO-PEP, a phase-3, double-blind, randomized, placebo-controlled trial, evaluated the efficacy and safety of ensitrelvir as PEP in SARS-CoV-2–exposed HHCs.
 The trial was conducted from June 2023–September 2024 in the United States (US), Japan, Vietnam, Argentina, and South Africa (jRCT2031230124, NCT05897541).
 Details regarding the ethical trial conduct and responsibilities related to the trial drugs are provided in the Supplementary Appendix.
-The initial manuscript draft was written by the first author.
-All authors reviewed the data, confirmed the accuracy of the results, had final responsibility for the decision to submit the manuscript for publication, and vouch for the accuracy and completeness of the data and for the fidelity of the trial to the protocol.
+All authors confirm the accuracy of the results and vouch for the accuracy and completeness of the data and for the fidelity of the trial to the protocol.

 Study Populations